datatrail-jhu/00_intro/manuscript/07_rstudio_cloud.md

 > "How does the price of a bestselling book relate to how much the author is charging for that book?"

-To start working in RStudio Cloud, open up a new tab by pressing _ctrl_ and pressing _t_, then copy this URL and paste it into your web browser https://rstudio.cloud/spaces/906/join?access_code=aJYLCFYdCmMZLMsnMbpqboDBAPCVdHiwn2rtJ4Gw.
+To start working in RStudio Cloud, open up a new tab by pressing _ctrl_ and pressing _t_, then copy this URL and paste it into your web browser [http://bit.ly/cbds_projects](http://bit.ly/cbds_projects).
 If you get a log in page, press the button to "Log in with Google" just like you did when you were setting up your account.

 You should now see a page that looks like this.
-You should see a Project listed that is called "Leanpub Project".
+You should see a Project listed that is called "leanpub_project".

 ![rstudio.cloud projects home page](images/07_rstudio_cloud/07_cdsintro_rstudio_cloud-10.png)

-On the right-hand side, you should see a blue "New Project" button.
-Click on this.
+On the right-hand side, you should see an icon to "Copy" the project.
+Click on this icon.

 ![rstudio.cloud new project](images/07_rstudio_cloud/07_cdsintro_rstudio_cloud-11.png)